syma-afsha/syma-afsha/README.md

 </div>

 <div style="color: #00BFFF;">
 Thank you for stopping by!
-Dive into my repositories to see the robots of tomorrow being built today.
-Let’s connect to discuss innovations, collaborations, and the future of robotics.
+If you’re excited by the mix of tech and creativity, let’s chat and see what amazing things we can build together..
 </div>